 Frequently Asked Questions

-The point-of-contact is preferably someone in your university’s Student Affairs department to whom information regarding student internship programs can be sent.
+The point-of-contact is preferably someone in an educational institute’s Student Affairs department to whom information regarding student internship program can be sent.

 Please send his/her name, title/department, email, and phone number to AmmanInternship@state.gov.

-The Jordanian Student Intern Program (JSIP) will be conducted during university summer break; no earlier and no later.
+The Foreign National Student Intern Program (FNSIP) will be conducted during summer months between June and September.

-The length of time students will participate in JSIP will depend on the duration of his/her university’s summer break.
-On average an intern can expect to work a standard work week: Sunday through Thursday, from 8:30 a.m. – 4:30 p.m. for 8-12 weeks.
-Specific working hours and duration will be determined by the JSIP office/section with which the student is selected to intern.
+The length of time students will participate in the FNSIP will depend on the duration of the available intern positions.
+An intern can expect to work between 4-8 hours during official workdays Sunday through Thursday for an internship duration between 2-8 weeks.
+Specific working hours and duration will be determined by the office/section with which the student is selected to intern.

-I am not enrolled in a Jordanian university, can I apply?
+I am not enrolled in a Jordanian Educational Institute, can I apply?

-I am enrolled in a Jordanian university but I am not Jordanian, can I apply?
+I am enrolled in a Jordanian Educational Institute, but I am not Jordanian, can I apply?

 How do I submit my application?

-Jordanian Student Intern Program (JSIP) candidates must fully meet all of the requirements of the internship vacancy.
+FNSIP candidates must fully meet all of the requirements of the available internship vacancies.
 The sponsoring section will make decisions on who will be invited for an interview, testing and make the final decision on selected candidates.